Enlarged Prostate Treatment in St. Petersburg, FL

 Schedule a BPH Consultation

 Urologist Eric K. Diner, MD has extensive experience diagnosing and treating BPH in men.
 If you’re struggling with symptoms of an enlarged prostate in the St. Petersburg area, contact us today to schedule an appointment.
 Give our urology clinic in St. Petersburg a call at (727) 824-7146 to get started.
-We see patients from Tampa, Clearwater, St. Petersburg, and the surrounding areas.
+Dr. Diner treats BPH patients from Tampa, Clearwater, St. Petersburg, and the surrounding areas.

 How Does Dr. Diner Diagnose BPH?